 Often those who have achieved outward success continue to feel empty inside (and not the good kind).
 That emptiness is the neglected inner or spiritual life.

 For radical transformation, one must attend fully, not only to the practical but the spiritual realm too.
 My intention is to share what has and continues to work in my life (after years of floundering) and may work for you too.
+Everything I share has been examined, practiced, tried, and proved in my daily life.

 Maybe you shouldn’t.
 I have n qualifications - no diplomas from a prestigious university, no plaques on my wall.
 Nothing I can point to really that designates me as someone you should listen to.

-My task is to remind you of what you have forgotten.
+I'm here to remind you of what you have forgotten.
 Take what works in your life and forget what doesn't.
 And don’t let people waste your time, including me.
 If an article is junk, stop reading.

 As Lao Tzu cautioned, “Those who know don’t talk.
 Those who talk don’t know.”
 I'm full of BS like everyone else, hopefully just enough less to be useful.